Skip to main content

 Regeneration and Reprocessing

-Regenerate — Creates a new document version with regenerated content.
+• Regenerate - Creates a new document version with regenerated content.
 The current version is preserved in history.
-Only available when the draft is checked out to you
+Only available when the draft is checked out to you.
+A confirmation prompt appears before the action runs.

-Reprocess From Here — Available on individual generator tasks.
-Regenerates that task and all downstream tasks.
-You can optionally provide instructions to guide the regeneration (e.g., "include the 1995 remediation event in the site history")
+• Reprocess From Here - Available as a button on individual generator tasks inside the Report Generation card.
+Click the button on a specific task to regenerate that task and all downstream tasks.
+A modal opens where you can optionally provide instructions to guide the regeneration (for example "include the 1995 remediation event in the site history").

 Document Version History